What is H-1B Cap-Gap?

 Closing the F-1 Student Records

 The Cap-Gap Extension period will come to an end on September 30 as the H-1B status will go into effect on October 1.
-In order to close the student's F-1 Student Record, the student should submit their H-1B Approval Notice to [email protected].
+In order to close the student's F-1 Student Record, the student should submit their H-1B Approval Notice in their ISSS Student Portal using the SEVIS Record Closure Request.

-Students on STEM OPT Extension (even if STEM OPT was recently approved during the Cap-Gap Extension period) should submit their entire Form I-983 with a completed Final Evaluation (bottom half of page 5) to [email protected] along with their I-797 Approval Notice.
+Students on STEM OPT Extension (even if STEM OPT was recently approved during the Cap-Gap Extension period) should submit their entire Form I-983 with a completed Final Evaluation (bottom half of page 5) in their ISSS Student Portal along with their I-797 Approval Notice using the SEVIS Record Closure Request.

 H-1B Rejections, Denials, or Withdrawals